 What Is Shake Weed?

-However it is judged, shake is the term used for the small bits of flower that collect and gather at the bottom of your cannabis baggy or storage container!
+If you type ‘shake weed’ into Google, you will likely be overrun by conflicting opinions.
+By and large, it seems to be a substance that is widely up for interpretation.
+In a general sense however, shake is the term used for the small bits of flower that collect and gather at the bottom of a cannabis baggy or storage container.

-Where Can You Get Shake Weed?
+Where Can You Buy Shake Weed?

-If you are using pre-rolled joints for medicinal purposes, be sure to tell the budtender your ailments so that they can point you in the right direction.
+We would advise anyone looking to buy shake in pre-rolled form from a dispensary to first consult the budtender.
+Ask them where the shake is from, and whether it’s from one single strain or a hodgepodge of multiple strains.
+Also, if you are using pre-rolled joints for medicinal purposes, be sure to tell the budtender your ailments so that they can point you in the right direction.

 How to Use Shake Cannabis

-Is Shake Weed Any Good?
+Is Shake Weed Good?

 Let Us Know Your Thoughts in the Comments…